WILDPHOTOS

 These days thanks to technology and client demands most photographers find themselves having to produce film as part of their deliverables.
 For many this is a frustrating necessity while others embrace it as an inspiring challenge and a critical component of their storytelling.
 How do you decide when the moment should be a still or film?
 Can you do it all or do you need a team?
 Is the future video or photography?

-Join photographers and videographers Evgenia Arbugaeva, Peter Ndung’u and Joris van Alphen as they share how they work in both worlds.
+Photographers and videographers Evgenia Arbugaeva, Peter Ndung’u and Joris van Alphen shared how they work in both worlds.

 Under Our Feet